pksingh-sme/smart-clip/ADMIN_MANUAL.md

-# StreamHub Admin Manual
+# SmartClip Admin Manual

-This manual provides instructions for administrators of the StreamHub platform.
+This manual provides instructions for administrators of the SmartClip platform.
 It covers all administrative functions and tools available to manage the platform.

 ## Table of Contents